The Ski Slope Strategy: How I Made $100,000 Per Month (With A 5-Person Content Team)

 If you'd like, our partner content team can write SEO-friendly, actionable, step-by-step content for your topic clusters.

-Then our partner content promotion team can promote them for you so they rank on Google and drive organic traffic.
+Then promote them for you so they rank on Google.
 Click here to learn more.

 As you cover each subtopic you should publish and promote it on your blog.
 Then once all subtopics are published, you will create your Pillar page.